xie-git/arbitrage/README.md

 # Welcome to Arbitrage

-Arbitrage is a social platform for casual investors to analyze stock news and trends as a community with chart analysis, news feed, forums, and a market simulation game
+Arbitrage is a social platform for casual investors to analyze stock news and trends as a community with chart analysis, news feed, forums, and a market simulation game.

+This website is built in MERN Stack (MongoDB, Express.js, React.js, Node.js)

-Website is currently under construction
+Website is currently under construction.

 TODO:
 - [ ] Technical indicators and update statistics in charts tab